gchq/Bailo/lib/python/README.md

 ### Creating an environment with venv

-This requires and existing python installation and pip installed:
+This requires and existing python installation and pip installed.
+Create and activate an environment by:

 ```bash
 python3 -m venv venv